Amplitude Analysis of the Isospin-Violating Decay $J/\psi\rightarrow\gamma\eta\pi^{0}$: Amplitude Analysis

+The decay amplitude for $N_{\mathrm{wave}}$ partial waves is constructed with the covariant-tensor formalism~\cite{Zou:2002ar}.
 Intermediate states are described by relativistic Breit-Wigner (RBW) function~\cite{Breit:1936zzb} with corresponding PDG masses and widths, except for the $a_0(980)^0$ (Flatté~\cite{Wu:2008hx,BESIII:2021aza}) and the $\rho(770)^0$ and $\rho(1450)^0$ (Gounaris–Sakurai~\cite{Gounaris:1968mw}).
 No non-resonant contribution is included in the fit.

 The fraction of each quasi-two-body process $X$ is evaluated at both generator and reconstruction level:

 where $N_{\mathrm{gen}}$ and $N_{\mathrm{rec}}$ are the numbers of generated and reconstructed events in the PHSP MC sample (in the full $m_{\eta\piz}$ region), respectively, and $\mathcal{A}_X$ sums over partial waves for the process $X$ only.
 The efficiency for process $X$ is then calculated as $\left(f_{X,\mathrm{rec}}N_{\mathrm{rec}}\right)/\left(f_{X,\mathrm{gen}}N_{\mathrm{gen}}\right)$.